Evanov Communications: History

+In 2006, as part of the consortium Rainbow Media Group, Evanov received a license for CIRR-FM, an LGBT community radio station in Toronto.

+In July 2009, Evanov acquired Telephone City Broadcast of Brantford, Ontario, including CKPC.

 On March 16, 2011, Evanov applied to operate a new FM radio station in Muskoka Lakes, Ontario.
 The CRTC denied Evanov's application on September 27, 2011.
 If the application was approved, the new station would operate a new adult contemporary format on the frequency 104.7 MHz.

 Dufferin was also one of the applicants for the 690 kHz frequency in Montreal previously occupied by CINF, with plans to launch a French-language radio station geared towards Montreal's LGBT community.
 On November 21, 2011, Dufferin was awarded the 990 kHz frequency instead, which became vacant after Bell Media's CKGM relocated to 690.
 Following that station's relocation, the 990 frequency received the callsign CHRF.
 Evanov filed a request with the CRTC in July 2013 to sign on CHRF instead on 980 kHz and to delay start-up until 2014, due to forecasted reception problems with the 990 signal.
 CHRF began testing on 980 in November 2014, with the intent on a formal launch in January 2015.

 In May 2011, Newcap Radio announced that it was selling its two stations in Winnipeg, CKJS and CHNK-FM, to Evanov; the sale was approved on October 24, 2011.
 On November 26, 2011, CFJL-FM became CHWE-FM and CHNK-FM became CFJL-FM.

 On January 20, 2012, Evanov announced that Dufferin applied with the CRTC to establish a new Soft AC station in Hudson, Quebec, a western suburb of Montreal; the new station would broadcast at 106.7 MHz at 500 watts at 94 metres HAAT.
 The frequency choice, however, would have conflicted with CKDG-FM's plans to relocate to 106.7, the frequency previously used by an Aboriginal Voices repeater in Montreal; however, on February 6, 2012, CKDG notified the CRTC that they had withdrawn its application for the frequency change, though it was unknown whether or not Evanov's application for the new station had to do with its decision.
 The new station would receive the callsign CHSV-FM in February 2013.
 Testing of its signal began on November 4, 2014, though an actual, launch date has yet to be determined.